cosmodesi/pycorr/README.md

   - numpy
   - scipy

-To use Corrfunc as pair-counting engine (only engine linked so far):
+To use Corrfunc as two-point-counting engine (only engine linked so far):

   - git+https://github.com/adematti/Corrfunc@pipweights